KathleenDollard/DragonFruit2/ReadMe.md

 ## Notes on docs

-Unfortunately, the docs are not up to date as the system is evolving relatively rapidly.
-(The overview)[docs/__Overview.md] gives an idea of project thinking and [this design document](docs/DesignOverview.md) gives a view of what the individual pieces are intended to do.
-The [sequence diagram](docs/DesignGraphs.md/#sequence-diagram) will probably be helpful in understanding how the system fits together.
+Unfortunately, is evolving relatively rapidly and up to date docs are challenging.
+(The Design Overview)[docs/Design/DesignOverview.md] explains how the application runs.
+The documents in the Design folder are at least OK, and those in its subfolders will not be helpful.

 This `ReadMe.md` file is also being kept up to date.